-- 1. The out-of-state provider must contact provider enrollment at NMCO to become enrolled as a Nevada Medicaid Home Health Agency Provider. - 2.
+- 1. The out-of-state provider must contact provider enrollment at Nevada Medicaid Central Office (NMCO) to become enrolled as a Nevada Medicaid Home Health Agency Provider. - 2.
 The out-of-state provider must comply with all provisions identified in 3903.1B.

-903.4C RECIPIENT RESPONSIBILITIES FOR OUT-OF-STATE SERVICES
+903.4C RECIPIENT RESPONSIBILITIES

-- 1. The recipient or their personal representative should contact HHA providers in the geographic out-of-state region in which they wish service to be provided, to determine the availability of Nevada Medicaid PDN service providers. - 2.
-The recipient should notify the out-of-state provider who is not a Nevada Medicaid provider who is interested in becoming a provider to contact provider enrollment at NMCO.
+- 1. The recipient or their personal representative should contact Home Health Agency providers in the geographic out-of-state region on which they wish service to be provided, to determine the availability of Nevada Medicaid PDN service providers. - 2.
+The recipient should notify the out-of-state provider who is not a Nevada Medicaid provider who is interested in becoming a provider to contact provider enrollment at Nevada Medicaid Central Office (NMCO).

-The recipient must comply with all the provisions identified in 3903.1BC and 3903.D of this chapter.
+The recipient must comply with all the provision identified in 3903.1C and 3903.D of this Chapter.